American Goulash is a Family Favorite, ONE DISH meal that is perfect any time of year! My family has been making this Goulash for 4 generations!

 American Goulash is one of those home-style, comfort food dishes, made in one pot that originated in the mid-west and the south.
 Made from simple ingredients like ground beef, pasta, and canned tomatoes, it’s easy to fix and makes an equally perfect weeknight meal or potluck dinner.
 Throughout the country, the name varies depending on the region – Traveling Man’s Hash, Beef and Mac, Slum Gullion, Kentucky Burgoo, and American Chop Suey.

-What Goes Into American Goulash?
+What Ingredients Go Into American Goulash?

 You’ll also find that the ingredient list can change as much as the name does.
 Some recipes have vegetables, some do not.
 Some have tomatoes, some do not.
 Some have cheese, some do not.
 Beef seems to be the only unifying ingredient among the recollected recipes (though some European transplants still make it with pork), but it means “comfort food” no matter who’s doing the answering.
 This is a simple goulash recipe, one that’s been a family favorite for decades.